crazyyi/reviews_dashboard/README.md

 ```

 without doing so the database would not be updated to reflect the changes of subscription details.

+## Authentication
+This project uses [Beter Auth](https://github.com/better-auth/better-auth) for authentication.
+You can sign up and login using email/password, Github/Google social logins.

 ## There is another API server to serve API for adding reviews
 review-api-server